Clinton woman shares story of survival from domestic violence

 March 3 was a normal day for Burke, but it quickly turned into one of the worst nights of her life.
 “There was a loud banging at the door.
 A window broke,” Burke said.
 “Next thing you know, he’s coming in the room and he’s just attacking me.”

-Police allege Carl A. Ingram, 40, of Clinton, is the man who attacked Burke that night.
-Burke alleges that during the attack, Ingram repeatedly stomped and punched, yelled at her and recorded the incident.
+Burke alleges that during the attack, a man repeatedly stomped and punched, yelled at her and recorded the incident.

 Burke alleges the attack started with a demand for the password to her phone.